Blog The Fed

 The Risk of a Financial Disruption in the U.S. Economy

-by Richard Roberts | Jan 11, 2025 | General, Inflation
+by Richard Roberts | Jan 11, 2025 | FOMC, General, Inflation, Monetary Policy

 The U.S. economy is walking a tightrope.
 A fragile balance lies beneath the surface of robust labor market performance and sustained consumer spending, where persistent inflation, frothy asset markets, a growing budget deficit, and looming uncertainties could ignite a...